- Design Team: Kim Sookhee, Jo Jeongho, Park Jeonguk

-From the architect.
+Text description provided by the architects.
 Jeju island is a popular vacation island situated in the south of korean penninsular.
 It can get very windy, and generally the weather is very whimsical.

 The island is full of volcanic rocks in various sizes, comprising landscapes wonders to common walls demarcating ownerships.
 Many artists and commoners have been inspired by the beauty and versatility of the island.
 Recently flocks of koreans and foreign tourists are visiting the island by the thousands.
 The winter days are often cloudy with strong winds.
 And the landscape turns to gold and black by dying foliages and volcanic rocks.